geovanecomp/BriteCore-Insurance-System/README.md

 ### Frontend
 * The frontend was built using the modern javascript framework Vuejs, HTML5, CSS3 / Sass.

-* Was created three pages, one to make all CRUD API requests for Risk Types, one to simulate how create the riks and their fields (almost finished), and finally the main page, that get all risk fields and show them in a appropriate way.  ***(My personal bonus)**
+* Three pages were created, one to make all CRUD API requests for Risk Types, one to simulate how to create the riks and their fields (_almost finished_), and finally the main page, which gets all risk fields and shows them in an appropriate way.  ***(My personal bonus)**

 Here are a few frontend screens:
 * https://github.com/geovanecomp/BriteCore-Insurance-System/blob/master/docs/system/welcome_page.jpeg